-Tucked between Double Bay and Point Piper, Seven Shillings has a natural charm, with gorgeous views of the Sydney Harbour.
+Tucked between Double Bay and Point Piper, Seven Shillings has a natural charm, with gorgeous views of the Sydney Harbour Bridge and surrounds.

-The perfect beach for swimming or relaxing with family, the water is very calm, so great for young or inexperienced swimmers.
+One of the best beaches in Sydney for swimming or relaxing with family, the water is very calm, so it’s great for young or inexperienced swimmers.